digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 #### Configuring the AES Mapping for each Host

 `Ambassador Edge Stack` is designed around a [declarative, self-service management model](https://www.getambassador.io/docs/edge-stack/latest/topics/concepts/gitops-continuous-delivery).
-It means that you can manage the `Edge` via a dedicated Kubernetes `CRD`, namely the `Mapping` resource.
+It means that you can manage the `Edge` via a dedicated `Kubernetes CRD`, namely the `Mapping` resource.
 More info about [Mappings](https://www.getambassador.io/docs/edge-stack/1.13/topics/using/intro-mappings) can be found on the official page.

-What a `Mapping` does is to manage routing for all inbound traffic to the `/backend/` path of the `quote` service and `/echo/` for the `echo` service.
+What a `Mapping` does is to manage routing for all inbound traffic to the `/quote/` path for the `quote` service and `/echo/` for the `echo` service.

 **Mapping fields description**

 * `name` - a string identifying the `Mapping` (e.g. in diagnostics).
 * `prefix` - the `URL` prefix identifying your resource.
-* `service` - the name of the service handling the resource; must include the namespace (e.g. myservice.othernamespace) if the service is in a different namespace than `Ambassador Edge Stack`.
+* `service` - the name of the service handling the resource; must include the `namespace` (e.g. myservice.othernamespace) if the service is in a different namespace than `Ambassador Edge Stack`.

 Creating the mappings for each of our applications: